 How to Ask for a Higher Salary – How to effectively advocate for a higher wage while using integrative bargaining strategies to create more value for your employer.

-Handling Employee Relations – A disputes system design examination of the relationship an organization has with its employees in negotiation.
+Handling Employee Relations – A disputes system design examination of the relationship an organization has with its employees in negotiations.

 Originally published in 2013.